 I mean, I know that not all rich people are nice, just like not all rich people are arrogant.
 And just because we’re not rich, it doesn’t mean we cannot be nice.
 Quite the contrary, the nicest people I know are actually not so rich, and I guess that’s because they can emphatize and symphatize better perhaps ’cause they have been through similar experiences?
 You know, something like, “I know how bad it feels so I’ll try to not make you feel that way.”?
 I don’t know, but what I’m trying to say is that I think we can agree that we cannot judge someone as nice or not just from how rich or how poor they are because there is no guarantee that the richer someone is, the nicer they’ll be, and vice versa.

 Back then when I was an undergraduate, I had just bought a new laptop and my little brother dropped it.
 It was just an accident, my little brother was still so little, but I remember getting so angry about it.
 If I think about it now, that might be one of the things I regret in life, i.e. the way I got so angry at him for dropping my new laptop.
-I mean, NOW logically, I know that I should’ve been so angry; if the laptop is broken, we can try to fix it, or buy a new one, but getting angry at a little kid might have scarred him for life.
+I mean, NOW logically, I know that I shouldn’t have been so angry; if the laptop is broken, we can try to fix it, or buy a new one, but getting angry at a little kid might have scarred him for life.
 And that’s not good.
 I know.
 But at that time, that’s not what I had in mind.
 We didn’t have much money.
-I bought that laptop after saving up my scholarship money and my wages from being a private tutor (and I know it ain’t easy ’cause I have to walk a lot for that even getting home late at night in the midst of heavy rain, etc. so yes, it’s my hard-earned money).
-And it took a while to finally have the money to buy that laptop.
+I bought that laptop after saving up my scholarship money and my wages from being a private tutor (and I know it ain’t easy ’cause I had to walk a lot for that even getting home late at night in the midst of heavy rain, etc. so yes, it’s my hard-earned money).
+And it took a long while to finally have the money to buy that laptop.
 And I’d need it to write my undergraduate thesis at that time, so it was really urgent for me to have it.
 What I had in mind at that time was that if my laptop was broken, I wouldn’t have the money to get it fixed or buy the new one.
-If my laptop was broken, I would have to go back to staying late to do my thesis at the local computer shop (you know, a place where you could rent a computer hourly to type your stuff, sometimes they also provided internet connection too.
+If my laptop was broken, I would have to go back to staying late to do my thesis at the local computer shop (you know, a place where you could rent a computer hourly to type your stuff, sometimes they also provided an internet connection too.
 Do we still have it now?).
 But you got it, I worked hard to buy that laptop just so I could avoid things I didn’t like such as staying out late just to do my assignment ’cause you know I’ve always been a homebody; I prefer to do everything at home, comfortably.
+And I didn’t want to keep borrowing my friends’ laptop either because I was sure they needed to use it themselves.
 So when my little brother dropped my laptop, I got so scared – and I got so mad.

 Now?
 I don’t really care about such things.
 I’m not sure if I have really become more patient and wiser (as if!
 LoL) as I’m getting older, but if I think about my stuff getting broken or something now, I am not mad.
+Well, maybe a bit upset for a short while, but not that mad.
 Quite the contrary, I’m like, “Well, now I have an excuse to get a new stuff, otherwise I’ll never get a new one.”
 I know I shouldn’t say this myself, but I guess I’m pretty chill about such things now.
 But then, I guess, that’s also because now I’ve got more money.
 If my things get broken, I do have the money to fix them or get a new one.
 Back then, I didn’t have such a luxury.
 If my things got broken, it means they’re gone.
 There’s no way I’ll get the replacement as quickly.
-And hence the anger, i.e. it’s harder to be “patient” ’cause I’ve got not assurance such as money.
+And hence the anger, i.e. it’s harder to be “patient” ’cause I’ve got no assurance such as money.